What Does OPS Mean in Baseball – What is a Good OPS?

 - Slugging average (SLG).
 Unlike other stats, this one is a system that measures the quality of a player’s strikes.
 The batting average of a baseball player, for example, does not tell you how often they hit the ball

 - It just tells you how often they scored a hit.
 SLG includes the quality of those hits into the calculation by including the amount of bases reached as a component of the equation.
 An individual player might theoretically have a slugging average of 4.000, which would result in an optimum ratio of home runs to at-bats.
-That is to say, if a player only has one at-bat and hits a home run, his slugging average will be 4.000 points higher than normal.
+In other words, a slugging average of 4.000 occurs when a player has one at-bat and hits a home run.
 An SLG of 1.000 indicates that a single was hit in a single at-bat, and so on.

 Keep in mind that there are some uncommon instances (such as sacrifice flies) that do not count toward at-bats and, as a result, have no meaningful influence on either of these statistics.
 The terms OBP and SLG are certainly familiar to you; OBP is a rate measure, and SLG is a rate and quality metric.
 When you combine the two metrics, on-base plus slugging, you get a more complete picture of a player’s ability to smash the ball hard.
 What is the formula for calculating it?
 Simply add the two numbers together.